North Devon grasslands project

 Bumblebee conservation and grassland conservation go hand in hand, each depending on the other to maintain functioning plant-pollinator networks.

 The North Devon coast is home to some rare bumblebee species, including the brown-banded carder bee, which relies on extensive flower-rich grasslands to survive.
-This project’s location overlaps with our West Country Buzz project, which presents an exciting opportunity to restore large areas of flower-rich habitat at a landscape scale – something which is key for helping the recovery of our pollinators and nature.
+This project’s location overlapped with the West Country Buzz project, which presents an exciting opportunity to restore large areas of flower-rich habitat at a landscape scale – something which is key for helping the recovery of our pollinators and nature.

-The team has worked closely with staff at the North Devon Area of Outstanding Natural Beauty (AONB), which has contributed £15,000 to the project.
+The team has worked closely with staff at National Landscapes, which has contributed £15,000 through the Finding Nature’s Footprints project.

 You might also be interested in